Mercedes A-Class saloon - MPG, running costs & CO2

 While the Mercedes A-Class saloon isn't a cheap car, it should be pretty cheap to run

 A slippery shape and Mercedes' latest engines make the A-Class saloon surprisingly affordable to run.
 The tapered tail of a saloon shape has better aerodynamics than the near-vertical boot of a hatchback, and engineers have spent many hours testing and adapting the A-Class saloon in the wind tunnel.
-The result is a model with less drag than any other production vehicle on sale – a mantle it takes on from the Mercedes CLA.
+The result is a minimum drag coefficient of just 0.22Cd, only slightly less slippery than the 0.20Cd of Mercedes’ own EQS electric luxury saloon.

 Mercedes A-Class saloon MPG & CO2